What is Enhanced Due Diligence?

 • The dark web: Content that is deliberately hidden and accessible only through designated dark web browsers.
 Content of interest on the dark web can include illicitly obtained data, users selling drugs and firearms, and terrorist activity.

 The value of open source data has not gone unnoticed by regulatory authorities.
-FCA’s Financial Crime Guide states that effective EDD includes using “open source internet checks to supplement commercially available databases.”4 Meanwhile the European Banking Authority suggests enhanced due diligence (EDD) measures include carrying “out open source or adverse media searches” on an ongoing basis.5
+The FCA’s Financial Crime Guide states that effective EDD includes using “open source internet checks to supplement commercially available databases.”
+Meanwhile the European Banking Authority suggests enhanced due diligence (EDD) measures include carrying out “open source or adverse media searches” on an ongoing basis.

 Benefits of implementing enhanced due diligence with OSINT